 - being “real” and expressing feelings about God appropriately, which will enable children to express their feelings.

 Get involved with kids.

 Lead children through activities that help them express and work through their feelings about God.
-These activities focus on prayer and Scripture, which are essential for healing.
+These activities focus on prayer and Scripture, which are essential for healing from violence.

 If children are angry with God, encourage them to see themselves at a different age, perhaps before the trauma.
 Tell them to picture themselves in a safe place.
 Have them picture Jesus and then invite him to heal them and help them with their pain.

 Color Me Blue